cair/TM-XOR-proof/README.md

 #### Code: proof_of_the_convergence.py

-This the python implementation of Algorithm 1 in Apendix 1 of the ariticle.
+This is the python implementation of Algorithm 1 in Apendix 1 of the ariticle.
 Mainly, the code generates the Transition Probability Matrix, computes the transpose of it and returns the result of power infinity.

 ```ruby